anyscale/templates/templates/e2e-dspy-workflow/README.md

-# End-to-end DSPy Workflows Guide
+# Building an Efficient LLM Pipeline with DSPy and Anyscale

 Time to complete: 1.5 hours

-## Building an Efficient LLM Pipeline with DSPy and Anyscale

 In this guide, we'll show how you can build an efficient pipeline covering synthetic data generation, data processing, fine-tuning, evaluation and serving with DSPy and Anyscale.